UNICA membership policy and criteria

 - UNICA being a network of universities from the capital cities of Europe, it is clear that all European capital cities are eligible for inclusion and it has been accepted in recent years that this means capital cities of countries rather than regions.

 - One member per capital is the rule.
-However, several of the larger cities (Rome, Madrid, Berlin, Paris, Lisbon, Moscow, Bucharest, Budapest) have more than one university as members and exceptions are accepted if they are well motivated.
+However, several cities (Brussels, Rome, Madrid, Berlin, Paris, Bucharest, Budapest, Tallinn, Ankara, Tirana) have more than one university as members and exceptions are accepted if they are well motivated.
 Before considering the candidature of a University located in an “already-UNICA capital”, the opinion of the previous member(s) in the capital is requested.

 - Members must be committed to high quality teaching and research and strive for excellence in both areas at the European and international level.
 This is crucial to the Network and it is central to our membership criteria.